elepe-servicios/OCA-commission/commission_oca/migrations/18.0.2.0.0/README.md

 ## Execution on Odoo.sh

+### Migration Scripts

 These scripts will execute automatically when:

 1. The database is upgraded to Odoo 18.0
 2. The `commission_oca` module is being updated
-3. The version in the migration folder (18.0.1.0.0) is higher than the installed version
+3. The version in the migration folder (18.0.2.0.0) is higher than the installed version

-### Execution Order
+#### Execution Order

 1. **Pre-migration phase**: Runs BEFORE module code is loaded
 2. **Module loading**: Odoo loads the new module code
 3. **Post-migration phase**: Runs AFTER module is loaded
+4. **End-migration phase**: Runs AFTER all modules are loaded

+### Post-Installation Hook

+The hook executes automatically **every time**:

+1. The module is installed for the first time
+2. The module is updated to a new version
+3. An Odoo.sh upgrade is performed

+This provides an additional safety layer beyond the one-time migration scripts.

 ## Important Notes

 ### For Odoo.sh Users

-✅ **Safe to use**: These scripts are designed for automatic execution on Odoo.sh ✅ **Idempotent**: Can be run multiple times safely
+✅ **Safe to use**: Migration scripts and hook are designed for automatic execution on Odoo.sh
+✅ **Idempotent**: Can be run multiple times safely
 ✅ **Rollback safe**: Uses transactions and checks before modifications
+✅ **Multiple safety layers**: Migration scripts + post-installation hook ensure complete cleanup

 ### For Module Developers